CSX beats profit forecast on volume, pricing gains

-LOS ANGELES (Reuters) - CSX Corp (CSX.O) on Wednesday reported quarterly profit that topped Wall Street’s view, on increased shipments by the No. 3 U.S. railroad operator and higher prices for transporting freight.
+LOS ANGELES, Jan 16 (Reuters) - CSX Corp on Wednesday reported quarterly profit that topped Wall Street’s view, on increased shipments by the No. 3 U.S. railroad operator and higher prices for transporting freight.

 Fourth-quarter net earnings were $843 million, or $1.01 per share, versus $4.14 billion, or $4.62 per share, last year when it booked a tax reform benefit resulting from the Tax Cuts and Jobs Act of 2017 and a restructuring charge.